 - Quality Reed: At no cost should the reed be consistently flat or too sharp on certain notes or it will affect the chanter.
 If it wavers or is unstable, get a new reed.

 Tartantown - Premium Practice Chanters, Pipe Chanters and More

-We have been in the business for over 40 years, providing premium Highland products from traditional bagpiper, practice chanters, pipe chanters, kilts and more for celebrations, special occasions and gifts, for both purchase and rent.
-All out products are authentic, high-quality and made in Scotland.
+We have been in the business for over 40 years, providing premium Highland products from a traditional bagpiper, practice chanters, pipe chanters, kilts and more for celebrations, special occasions, and gifts, for both purchase and rent.
+All our products are authentic, high-quality and made in Scotland.
 Email us or call to schedule an appointment.